Herefordshire Council and Worcestershire County Council

 The Variation Business Case provides the updated financial information based on the position reached at financial close of the contract variation in May 2014.
-This should be read in conjunction with the December 2013 Cabinet Reports, the links to which are provided below:
+This should be read in conjunction with the December 2013 Cabinet Report:

 Site mobilisation and work is underway, with the EfW Plant scheduled to be operational in 2017.